 We never used to make salsa.
 It was, in our minds, too much effort and it never turned out like we wanted it.
 That was such a mistake.
 We just needed to practice a few times, and in fact we needed to have one successful recipe to give ourselves a little self esteem boost.
-The more you play around in the kitchen the better you get.
+The more you play around in the kitchen the better you get!

 How to Use Pineapple Salsa

-You could make our CrockPotCafe Rio Chicken Copycat and serve up this salsa in the salad instead of or along with a salad dressing and it’s so good!
+We like to eat pineapple salsa with plain tortilla chips, served with steak tacos, alongside or on top of carne asada, or on any fresh salad.
+You could also make our CrockPot Copycat Cafe Rio Chicken and serve up this salsa in the salad instead of (or along with) a salad dressing and it’s so good!